-- four owned Harborside branded retail dispensaries in California located in Oakland, San Jose, San Leandro and Desert Hot Springs; - eight owned Urbn Leaf branded retail dispensaries in California located in Bay Park, San Ysidro, Grover Beach, Seaside, La Mesa, Grossmont, San Jose and Vista (see "Subsequent Events" for details); - a 21% interest in FGW Haight, Inc. ("FGW"), a company with the conditional use approval necessary to operate a retail cannabis dispensary in the Haight Ashbury area of San Francisco.
-The Company expects to open the Harborside-branded San Francisco dispensary during the second quarter of 2022.
-Upon receipt of certain regulatory approvals and conversion of the convertible note issued to the Company on closing of the FGW acquisition (the "FGW Note"), the Company's ownership interest will increase to 50.1%.
-On February 15, 2022, the Company entered into a definitive share purchase agreement (the "Subsequent FGW Agreement") to acquire an additional 29.9% interest in FGW which, when consummated, will increase the ownership of FGW to 80%, subject to obtaining regulatory approval and converting the FGW Note (see "Subsequent Events" for details); - operates retail delivery services which (a) cover the greater San Francisco Bay Area of California from its Harborside branded retail stores in Oakland and San Jose; (b) cover the Grover Beach and San Ysidro areas from its Urbn Leaf branded stores in each of these areas; and (c) include a partnership with a third party for delivery services in the greater San Diego area (see "Subsequent Events" for details); and, - owns one dispensary located in Eugene, Oregon that operates under the Terpene Station brand.
+- Four owned and operated Harborside branded retail dispensaries located in Oakland, San Jose, San Leandro and Desert Hot Springs, California; - Eight owned and operated Urbn Leaf branded retail dispensaries located in San Diego, San Ysidro, Grover Beach, Seaside, La Mesa, Grossmont, San Jose and Vista, California; - One owned and operated dispensary located in Eugene, Oregon that operates under the Terpene Station brand; - 21% interest in FGW Haight, Inc. ("FGW"), a company with the conditional use approval necessary to operate a retail cannabis dispensary in the Haight Ashbury area of San Francisco.
+FGW received the necessary approvals and opened the Haight Ashbury San Francisco retail dispensary under the Harborside brand in April 2022; and, - Direct to consumer retail delivery services which (a) cover the greater San Francisco Bay Area of California from its Harborside branded retail stores in Oakland and San Jose; (b) cover the Grover Beach and San Ysidro areas from its Urbn Leaf branded stores in each of these areas; and (c) include a partnership with a third party for delivery services in the greater San Diego area.
+The Company's direct to consumer offerings include an integrated e-commerce platform offering in-store pickup, curbside pick-up, express delivery and scheduled delivery, allowing the Company to extend its reach beyond physical retail locations and expand interactions with customers.